Zoidberg: Biography

 Dr. Zoidberg is also a skilled theremin player, and is the only person ever seen in the series to be 'good' enough to receive a present from Robot Santa.
 He is an honorary member of the Harlem Globetrotters, and a talented hand-to-claw combatant; he severs Fry's arm in an honor-duel ("Claw-Plach") and eventually fights and defeats the dangerous robot Clamps.

-Dr. Zoidberg finally finds happiness in the penultimate episode "Stench and Stenchibility", when he meets and starts dating a flower merchant named Marianne, who suffers from anosmia.
+Dr. Zoidberg finally finds happiness in the episode "Stench and Stenchibility", when he meets and starts dating a flower merchant named Marianne, who suffers from anosmia.
 He performs a "nose transplant" to give her a sense of smell, though he is afraid that once she smells him, she will immediately reject him.
 Serendipitously, Marianne turns out to abhor the smell of flowers, instead preferring Zoidberg's aroma.
 She becomes a waste collector and the two continue dating.

-By the end of the series, Zoidberg has largely corrected his medical blind spot concerning human anatomy, as demonstrated by Marianne's transplant and his earlier complete re-assembling of Hermes' body from cast-off parts.
+Zoidberg had largely corrected his medical blind spot concerning human anatomy, as demonstrated by Marianne's transplant and his earlier complete re-assembling of Hermes' body from cast-off parts.